 High fructose corn syrup (HFCS) is a processed sweetener.
-Monash has determined it is high FODMAP and is not suitable for the elimination phase.
+According to Monash University, it's high FODMAP and should be avoided during elimination.
 You can read more about high fructose corn syrup here.

 Looking for a classic FODMAP friendly holiday recipe?
 Try these low FODMAP rice krispies!
 This tasty treat is easy to make and lasts up to a week.

-- 1 jar (213g) vegan marshmallows
+- 1 jar (213g) low FODMAP marshmallows

 - 1/3 cup butter

 - Melt marshmallows and butter in a large pot over medium heat.
 Stir until smooth, then remove from heat and mix in the vanilla.

 - Add rice krispies in small batches, stirring after each addition to coat.
 Once all of the rice krispies have been added, press the cereal mixture into a greased baking dish, cover with plastic wrap and refrigerate for at least 1 hour.

 Store in an airtight container at room temperature for up to a week.

 - Cuisine: American